Tables in Zettlr¶

 Attention!
 When you activate the table by clicking inside one of the cells, you are entering the edit mode.
 To save your changes, make sure to click outside of the table once you are done, to exit the editing mode!
 Only then will the changes you've made to the table be applied to the underlying Markdown table.

-But let us first turn to the keyboard navigation.
 You have the following shortcuts at your disposal:

 Tab: Move to the next cell.
 If the last column is active, move to the first cell in the next row.
 If your cursor was in the last column of the last row, a new row will be added automatically.